 Plant Hydraulics

 Water loss during day-time transpiration drives plants to draw water from the soil by roots and transport it through the stem to leaves.
-The plant hydraulics code solves for the volumetric water content along the water flow path, in the stem and leaf ($\theta_{stem}$ and $\theta_{leaf}$).
-It allows for an arbitrary number of compartments, but for now we will start with a single stem and leaf compartment.
+The plant hydraulics code solves for the volumetric water content in the above ground plant material, $\theta_{l}$.

 \[\begin{align} q = - K(\psi) \frac{dh}{dz} \end{align}\]

 where $h = \psi+z$ is the head (in meters), and $K$ is the conductivity (units of m/s).
-We approximate the flux between two compartments, indexed with 2 at height $z_2$ and indexed with 1 at height $z_1<z_2$, using finite difference as
+We approximate the flux between two depths, indexed with 2 at height $z_2$ and indexed with 1 at height $z_1<z_2$, using finite difference as

 \[\begin{equation} q \approx -\frac{K_1(\psi_1) K_2(\psi_2)}{K_1(\psi_1)+K_2(\psi_2)} \times \bigg[\frac{\psi_2 - \psi_1}{z_2 - z_1} +1\bigg]. \end{equation}\]

-The change of water volume (m$^3), V$, in the compartments is then
+The change of water volume (m$^3), V$, is then

 where $\tau$ is a transpiration volume flux per unit emitting area, and $\sigma$ is the total emitting/conducting area.

 This currently holds for a single pathway.
 To convert to fluxes from an entire surface, we can multiply by the number of individuals $N$.
 We can make use of the fact that $N\sigma/A$, where $A$ is the area of the ground those $N$ individuals are occupying, is the area index for that plant type.
-Following CLM, we incorporate a root, stem, and leaf area index (RAI, SAI, LAI) in order to model fluxes across an entire grid cell.
+Following CLM, we incorporate a root and leaf area index (RAI, LAI) in order to model fluxes across an entire grid cell.

 Then we have: